WiseLibs/wise-river/README.md

  2. `resolve(x)` behaves the same as with regular promises, except that the fulfillment value of a Stream is always `undefined`.
 The stream's fulfillment can still be delayed by passing a promise.
 After invoking this function you cannot `write` any more values to the stream.
  3. `reject(x)` behaves the same as with regular promises.
 After a stream is rejected, all processing stops and any values in the stream are discarded.

-### *static*&nbsp; Stream.from(*iterable*) -> *stream*

-Constructs a new stream from an `iterable` object of promises or values (or a mix thereof).
-Each item in the `iterable` object is immediately written to the stream in order.

-### *static*&nbsp; Stream.combine(*...streams*) -> *stream*

-Returns a new stream that contains the combination of all the values of all the given streams.
-The returned stream will not be fulfilled until all the given streams have been fulfilled.
-If any of the given streams are rejected, this stream is rejected too.

-You can pass an array of streams or pass them as individual arguments (or a mix thereof).

 ### .fork(*count = 2*) -> *array of streams*

 Forks a stream into several destinations and returns an array of those streams.